 A Brief History of Thai Pillows

-The temple painting to the left portrays a Siamese mythical Temple God leaning against a triangle pillow.
-This painting is located in the "Old Wat" (Wat Gao) in Chiang Rai.
-While this temple painting is not too old (maybe 50-60 years), it's importance is to show the inexorable link between Thai pillows and Thai culture.
+The temple painting (photo above) portrays a Siamese mythical Temple God leaning against a triangle pillow.
+This painting is located in the “Old Wat” (Wat Gao) in Chiang Rai.
+While this temple painting is not too old (maybe 50-60 years), it’s importance is to show the inexorable link between Thai pillows and Thai culture.

 There is no doubt that Thai pillowry was produced at least two centuries ago, and may date back as much as 800 years when the Lanna Kingdom of Siam was established.
 The first pillowry produced were simple triangle pillows and sleeping mats.
 It was much later in the development of Siamese pillowmaking that folding pillows (Pillows that have a triangle head sewn to one or more small mats) were made.

 To posess a Thai pillow or mat is to posess a part of Thai culture that is as old and traditional as the ancient walls of Chiang Mai, Lamphun, Nan or Chiang Rai.
 Contemporary Thai pillow makers are proud of their work and understand their link to the past.